Updated June 11, 2026

 Self Promotion Is(n't) Allowed

-Twitter is a great place to build your platform and sell more books—but no one wants to read a Twitter feed that is nothing but “buy my book” and “read this review of my book.”
+X is a great place to build your platform and sell more books—but no one wants to read a feed full of nothing but “buy my book” and “read this review of my book.”
 In short, nobody likes self-promotion.

-So how is a writer supposed to promote their newest book without self-promotion?
+So how's a writer supposed to promote their newest book without self-promotion?

 By making the book valuable.
-Twitter is a good place to put teasers—for example:
+X is a good place to put teasers—for example:

 - You could share the opening line of your latest book a few weeks from release